godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The least deviation from truth will be multiplied later.
+> Night is a more quiet time to work.
+It aids thought.
-> — *Aristotle*
+> — *Alexander Graham Bell*
 <!-- END_QUOTE -->